viafintech/Barzahlen-Ruby/README.md

 end
 ```

-The requests issued by this gem call the api endpoints of viafintech, which are stored in constant variables in the configuration.
+The requests issued by this gem call the API endpoints of viafintech, which are stored in constant variables in the configuration.

 The `division_id` and the `payment_key` can be found in the [Control Center App][control_center_app] and **must** be set in the configuration if you want to use the gem.